senzing-garage/docker-compose-demo/resources/postgresql-kafka-multi-node/README.md

 1. To create the set of stream-loaders, follow steps in [loader](loader/).

+### Redo

+The Senzing Model is monitored for any re-evaluations that are needed.
+The "redoer" processes those re-evaluations.

+1. To create the set of redoers, follow steps in [redo](redo/).

 ### Querying Senzing Model

 The Senzing Model can be queried via a RESTful HTTP API